ohsevin/biglist.p2p/README.md

 ##### Copy the Direct link to the RAW version of the biglist.p2p file from the repository
 ##### " https://raw.githubusercontent.com/ninetyfivenorth/biglist.p2p/main/biglist.p2p "
 ###### Open your torrent client of choice, for this instance we are using qBittorrent
-# Find the option in the settings where it gives you the ability to add a URL for a .p2p file
+###### Find the option in the settings where it gives you the ability to add a URL for a .p2p file
-# Paste the URL we copied from above of RAW biglist.p2p into the torrent client's IP Filtering options
+###### Paste the URL we copied from above of RAW biglist.p2p into the torrent client's IP Filtering options
-# [for qBittorrent ONLY:] you may go ahead and click the refresh recycle symbol at the end of the URL field
+###### [for qBittorrent ONLY:] you may go ahead and click the refresh recycle symbol at the end of the URL field
- This will check the file and it's contents for the IPs it needs to start blocking.
+ This will check for the .p2p file and run through it's contents to extract the list of IP addresses to block

  any questions: github@kohek.xyz